An Illustrated Guide of the Modern Approaches of Hamilton-Jacobi Equations and Control Problems with Discontinuities: Comparison results for flux-limited solutions and applications

-is, for $K>0$ large enough, a strict subsolution of \HJgen-\FL with $\bar \chi(x,t) \to -\infty$ when $|x|\to +\infty$ or $t\to T^-$.
+\textbf{(a)} \emph{Reduction of the proof ---} First we follow Section~\ref{sect:htc} and check \LOCa-evol: the function $\chi : \R^N \times (0,\Tf) \rightarrow \R$ defined by is, for $K>0$ large enough, a strict subsolution of \HJgen-\FL with $\bar \chi(x,t) \to -\infty$ when $|x|\to +\infty$ or $t\to \Tf^-$.
 We replace $u$ by either $u_\mu:=u + (1-\mu) \bar \chi $ (a choice which does not use the convexity of the Hamiltonians) or $u_\mu:=\mu u + (1-\mu) \bar \chi $ (a choice which uses the convexity of the Hamiltonians).
-Borrowing also the arguments of Section~\ref{sect:htc}, \LOCb-evol also holds and therefore we are lead to show that \LCR-evol is valid in the case when $u$ is an $\eta$-strict subsolution of \HJgen-\FL.
+Borrowing also the arguments of Section~\ref{sect:htc}, \LOCb-evol also holds and therefore we are led to show that \LCR-evol is valid in the case when $u$ is an $\eta$-strict subsolution of \HJgen-\FL.

 For a point $(\xb,\tb)$ where $\xb\in \Omega_1$ or $\xb\in \Omega_2$, the proof of \LCR-evol in $\overline{Q^{\xb,\tb}_{r,h}}$ is standard, hence we have just to treat the case when $\xb \in \H$.
-At this point, we make an other reduction in the proof: using Section~\ref{sect:sup.reg}, with $y=(t,x')$ and $z=x_N$, Assumptions \TC,\NC and \Mong clearly hold in our case and therefore Theorem~\ref{reg-by-sc} applies.
-As a consequence, we can assume w.l.o.g that $u$ is Lipschitz continuous with respect to all variables while it is $C^1$ and semi-convex in the $(t,x')$-variables; this last property implies that $u_t$ and $D_{x'}u$ are continuous w.r.t. all variables.
+At this point, we make an other reduction in the proof: using Section~\ref{sect:sup.reg}, with $y=(t,x')$ and $z=x_N$, since \GAConv or \GACC are nothing but Assumptions \TC,\NCe and \Mong, Theorem~\ref{reg-by-sc} applies.
+As a consequence, we can assume \wlg that $u$ is Lipschitz continuous with respect to all variables and semi-convex in the $(t,x')$-variables.
+But we may also use the ideas of Proposition~\ref{C1-reg-by-sc} to obtain a subsolution which is $C^1$ in $(t,x')$ with $u_t$ and $D_{x'}u$ continuous \wrt all variables: indeed, we can apply the ideas of the proof of Proposition~\ref{C1-reg-by-sc} separately in $\Omega_1$, $\Omega_2$ and $\H$ to obtain the $H_1$, $H_2$ and $G$ inequalities for the regularized function, while the $H_1^+$ and $H_2^-$ ones are deduced from Proposition~\ref{sub-up-to-b}.